corda/corda/network-management/README.md

 ### JIRA

-The doorman service can use JIRA to manage the certificate signing request approval workflow.
-This can be turned on by providing
+The doorman service can use JIRA to manage both the certificate signing request and the certificate revocation request approval work flows.
-JIRA connection configuration in the config file.
+This can be turned on by providing JIRA connection configuration in the config file.
    ```
    doorman {
        jira {